matsuolab/CMU-MultimodalSDK/README.md

 # News

+--> **We released all the previous code which was in theano - check FAQ for download**.
+RL for Sentiment, MFN, MARN, and Graph-MFN.
+Unfortunately theano got deprecated before we could clean up these codes for release, and we moved on to pytorch.
+The codes are exactly identical to what we submitted the papers with, and they are running with the latest version available through pip.
+Newest pytorch implementations of our fusion methods are available in mmmodelsdk in mmsdk.

 --> **Version 1.1 announced**.
 Social-IQ 1.0 has been released.

 --> **Version 1.0.5 announced**.
 Two new functions got added: revert and imputate.
 Revert takes an aligned computational sequence with segment ids (i.e. y[z]) and builds a computational sequence without segment ids (i.e. y) by stacking intervals and features.
 Imputate fills the gaps in alignment, say computational sequence x does not have segment y[z] then that segment can be filled with say zeros with the same shape as required by x.
 A reference computational sequence is needed for this purpose to provide intervals.
 The imputation feature shape will be (1 by shape of x featureset).
 These two functions take a lot of guess work out of the equation when developing models.
 Tutorials coming soon :)